Shalini Mahtani: Community Business

 Mahtani is the Founder of Community Business, a non-profit organization based in Hong Kong with a focus on Corporate Social Responsibility.

 Mahtani published Women on Boards reports for the Hang Seng Index and the Bombay Stock Exchange.
 Mahtani has advocated for greater diversity and inclusion across companies in Asia.

 From 2006 to 2008, Mahtani was also External Advisor to Bank of America, Merrill Lynch for Asia ex-Japan.

 The Zubin Foundation

 The Zubin Mahtani Gidumal Foundation Limited (The Zubin Foundation) is a social policy think tank based in Hong Kong.
 It was founded in 2014 and is a registered charity in Hong Kong (IR 91/12344).
 The Zubin Foundation focuses on reform in patient care, racial integration and empowering women and girls in Hong Kong.

 HospitalAdvisor

-HospitalAdvisor (www.hospitaladvisor.org.hk) is the brainchild of Mahtani.
+HospitalAdvisor is the brainchild of Mahtani.
 Motivated to make some good come from her son's death, Mahtani created HospitalAdvisor together with the Harvard Global health Institute to empower patients with more information on Hong Kong's hospitals.
 HospitalAdvisor is a website providing user-generated ratings on all the city's hospitals, public and private.
 The site, based on a similar concept to that of travel site TripAdvisor, went live on 18 May 2016.